 a) development issues at the global, national, and local level

 b) development issues connected to your chosen CSC development theme and the wider sector

 In the second part you should explain how you intend to apply your new skills once your Scholarship ends.

 In the third part you should outline what you expect will change in development terms following your Scholarship, including:

 a) the outcomes that you aim to achieve

 c) who the beneficiaries will be

-- In the fourth part you should write about how the impact of your work could be best measured (up to 100 words).
+1. Write about how the impact of your work could be best measured

-- Provide a personal statement to summarise the ways in which your personal background has encouraged you to want to make an impact in your home country.
-You should indicate areas in which you have already contributed, such as having overcome any personal or community barriers to your chosen career (up to 500 words).
+5. Provide a personal statement to summarise the ways in which your personal background has encouraged you to want to make an impact in your home country.
+You should indicate areas in which you have already contributed, such as having overcome any personal or community barriers to your chosen career

-- Summarise the ways in which you have engaged in voluntary activities and the opportunities you have had to demonstrate leadership (up to 500 words).
+6. Summarise the ways in which you have engaged in voluntary activities and the opportunities you have had to demonstrate leadership (up to 500 words)

-- Provide a scan of your passport or national identity card.
+7. Provide a scan of your passport or national identity card